Best Hotels in Berlin

 • Hampton by Hilton Berlin City West – value and comfort.

-Several of these double as hotel apartments in Berlin, giving parents space to breathe.
 Use akbartravels.com filters for “family rooms”, they highlight breakfast-included options that really do include it.

 Berlin Hotels Tariff